Wouldn’t it be great if we lived in a world where people created content purely for the sake of helping others?

 Naturally, we’re expressing our personality and communicating with others.
 But we’re also basically saying; ‘Look at me.
 Look at what I’m doing.’

 Would we post that image or write that Facebook status if there wasn’t an audience to speak to?

-When you post an opinion – whether it be on Twitter, as a Facebook comment or in a detailed blog post – your purpose is to connect with a certain audience about a particular subject.
+When you post an opinion your purpose is to connect with a certain audience about a particular subject.
+Whether it be on Twitter, as a Facebook comment or in a detailed blog post.

 Most importantly, you are looking for a response and recognition.